SrGonao/automated_interpretability/README.md

 Example scripts can be found in `demos`.
 Some of these scripts can be called from the CLI, as seen in examples found in `scripts`.
 These baseline scripts should allow anyone to start generating and scoring explanations in any SAE they are interested in.
 One always needs to first cache the activations of the features of any given SAE, and then generating explanations and scoring them can be done at the same time.

-# Experiments

-The experiments discussed in [the blog post](https://blog.eleuther.ai/autointerp/) were mostly run in a legacy version of this code, which can be found in the [Experiments](https://github.com/EleutherAI/sae-auto-interp/tree/Experiments) branch.

-   Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-   See the License for the specific language governing permissions and limitations under the License.